ojensen5115/ojensen5115.github.io/_posts/2026-06-21-finally-understanding-kubernetes.md

     kubectl apply -f manifests/nodeport.yaml
     kubectl get service nginx-svc

-When you deploy a NodePort service, it opens a specific port on every Node of your Kubernetes cluster, which forwards traffic to the Service inside the cluster.
+When you deploy a NodePort service, it opens a specific port on every Node of your cluster, which forwards traffic to the Service inside the cluster.
 As such, the Deployment is now accessible to anything that can reach your Kubernetes Nodes.

 So under normal circumstances, you'd now be able to see the nginx welcome page in your computer's browser. *However*, `kind` does not expose external port mappings unless you specify them when creating the cluster, so we can't quite do that right now.
-But we can get close, by connecting to the Docker container that's runnign our Node, and interacting with the Service from there:
+But we can get close, by connecting to the Docker container that's running our Node, and interacting with the Service from there:

     docker exec -it learning-control-plane /bin/sh
     # ~~ now inside the Node (docker container) ~~